rhuiz4/showReview/README.md

 2. as a user, I can log in to the site
 3. as a user, I can search for shows
 4. as a user, I can save a show to my list
-5. as a user, I can add personal notes to a show
+5. as a user, I can write a review for a show
-6. as a user, I can write a review for a show
+6. as a user, I can delete my reviews

 ## Research Topics